Severi-Brauer varieties; a geometric treatment: Geometrically split vector bundles

 Conversely, let ${\mathcal F}$ be a coherent sheaf on $X_K$.
 We would like to know whether ${\mathcal F}\cong F_K$ for some coherent sheaf $F$ on $X$.
 A clear necessary condition is

-These conditions are usually not sufficient and Grothendieck's descent theory provides the full answer; see \cite[Chap.6]{blr}.
+These conditions are usually not sufficient, and Grothendieck's descent theory provides the full answer; see \cite[Chap.6]{blr}.

 Another approach is to try to understand all coherent sheaves that satisfy the naive descent conditions (\ref{rem.on.tw.l}.2).
-We claim that this corresponds exactly to the notion of twisted line bundles.
-(We prove in Corollary \ref{split.lem.cor.3} and Aside \ref{stb.ks.say} that we can go from $\bar k/k$ to $k^s/k$ in the definition of twisted line bundles.)
+We claim that for line bundles, this corresponds exactly to the twisted ones.
+(We prove in (\ref{SB.triv.sc.cor}) that we can go from $\bar k/k$ to $k^s/k$ in the definition of twisted line bundles.)

 {\it Claim \ref{rem.on.tw.l}.3.} Let $X$ be a proper, geometrically reduced and geometrically connected $k$-scheme and ${\mathcal L}$ a line bundle on $X_{k^s}$.
 Then ${\mathcal L}$ is a twisted line bundle on $X$ iff